Cheryl King Writes Things

 The Not Quite Write Prize

-In this competition with a twist, I had to write a 500-word story
+In the most recent competition, I had to write a 500-word story

 Twist in the Tale